AlexRRR/docker-for-non-techies/README.md

 A complete and total **disaster**!!

-Now the Chef needs to go to every single restaurant (Gourmet magazine restaurant inspectors don't really tell you where they ate) try the Lasagne to find the source of the problem.
+Now the Chef needs to go to every single restaurant (Gourmet magazine restaurant inspectors don't really tell you where they ate) to try the Lasagne and find the source of the problem.

-After much research he finds that one Restaurant has being using *Campari* tomatoes and as  **everybody** knows those are very sweet.
-The Chef had *Roma* tomatoes used in his kitchen while testing the recipe.
+After much research he finds that one Restaurant has been using *Campari* tomatoes and as  **everyone** knows those are extremely sweet.
+The Chef had used *Roma* tomatoes in his kitchen while developing the recipe.

 Problem is that *Campari* tomatoes work perfectly for the Caprese Salad they serve, and the *Roma* tomatoes are simply not available fresh in this region of the country.

-This just one of the cases they have spotted recently, this sort of investigation takes a *lot* of time from the Chef, when he could be creating new dishes or improving old ones.
+This is just one of the many cases they have spotted recently, this sort of investigation is extremely time consuming and expensive for the Chef, He could be creating new dishes or improving old ones.
 This is definitively **not** good for business.

 ## A Technology Breakthrough